catseye/The-Dossier/article/Some Notes on Drawing.md

 If you go over such a drawing in, say, ink, after making it, you will "deaden" it.

 Of course, you can make it in ink to begin with.
-Erasing is overrated.

-Drawings made this way are often _sketches_.
-I mean this word in its literal sense: it comes from an Italian word meaning "to spray", and means, roughly speaking, making more than one line, not totally accurately, and hoping the viewer's eye will "split the difference".
+Drawings made this way are often called _sketches_.
+I mean this word in a literal sense that it has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray", and means, roughly speaking, making more than one line, not totally accurately, and hoping the viewer's eye will "split the difference".
 It would be the opposite of _line drawing_, which is usually interpreted to mean that the lines are clear and are the "right" lines.

 But even this is a bit complicated.
 A line, on paper, usually indicates an outline, which itself is an abstraction of a "boundary" in reality where one thing